iBug/iBug-source/_posts/2020-06-01-linux-container-explained.md

 There are two ways to get namespaces isolated, [`unshare()`][unshare.2] and [`clone()`][clone.2].
 A brief difference is that `unshare` isolates for the calling process (except PID namespace, check the manual for more details), while `clone` creates a new process with isolated namespaces.
 We'll go for `clone` because it's the system call underneath Go's `exec.Command`{:.language-go}, and that Go is used for popular container software like Docker and Singularity.

-To utilize the `clone` system call, we need some adaptions, among which the most notable ones are the entry function and the child stack (using `mmap()`.
-I had problems later with `malloc()` in my early testing).
-The rest are covered pretty well by the manual so there's no need to repeat them here.
+To utilize the `clone` system call, we need some adaptions, among which the most notable ones are the entry function and the child stack (using `mmap()`, I had problems later with `malloc()` in my early testing).
+The rest are covered pretty well in the manual so there's no need to repeat them here (e.g. `SIGCHLD` appearing in `flags` parameter).

 ```c
 int child(void *arg) {